danbev/learning-assembly/README.md

 The stack consists of memory area for parameters, local variables, and the return address (sometimes return values depending on the calling conventions which might dictate that return values be passed in registers.
+But this is still just ram memory, like the heap, the .data section, and the .text/code section.

 System V AMD64 calling conventions:
 ```